Memories are made of this: Why now is the time to splash the cash on an epic cruise

 Of course, three months of once-in-a-lifetime experiences will make a serious dent in your wallet as well as your bucket list.
 But here’s the good news: you can still tick off a handful of amazing adventures on a world-cruising ‘segment’, which can last anywhere from a week to a month.

-Jamaica is the home or reggae and rum.
+Jamaica is the home of rum and reggae.
 Credit: Shutterstock

 MSC Cruises'